jnk-cons/easy-rscp/docu/docs/index.md

 If you want to describe a specific RSCP tag, it is best to go to the [API description](kdoc/easy-rscp/de.jnkconsulting.e3dc.easyrscp.api.frame.tags/index.html) and the corresponding tag class.
 At each entry you will find a link to create a ticket for exactly this tag.

+## Special thanks
+The RSCP protocol is virtually undocumented and there is no help available from E3DC.
+This library would not have been possible without numerous other projects.
+I would like to highlight two projects and two people in particular.

+First of all, a big "thank you" to Stefan.
+The developer of the incredible iOS [my4E](https://www.my4e.de/).
+Although he himself had no benefit from answering my questions about the RSCP protocol, he did it anyway and was a great help!
+Not a matter of course.

+A lot of inspiration and also help in understanding the RSCP protocol came from Uli.
+The developer of the [E3DC plugin](https://github.com/git-kick/ioBroker.e3dc-rscp) for ioBroker.
+Many thanks for the support.

 ## License

 The library is licensed under the MIT License.
 [License](about/license.md)